ned14/pcpp/Readme.rst

     such build or packaging stage malarky.

     positional arguments:
       input                 File to preprocess

     optional arguments:
-      -h, --help      show this help message and exit -o [path]       Output to a file
-      -D macro[=val]  Predefine name as a macro [with value] -U macro        Undefine name as a macro
+      -h, --help            show this help message and exit -o [path]             Output to a file instead of stdout -D macro[=val]        Predefine name as a macro [with value] -U macro              Pre-undefine name as a macro -N macro              Never define name as a macro, even if defined during the preprocessing.
-      -I path         Path to search for unfound #include's --passthru      Undefined macros or unfound includes cause preprocessor logic to be passed through instead of treated as 0L --version       show program's version number and exit
+      -I path               Path to search for unfound #include's --passthru-defines    Pass through but still execute #defines and #undefs if not always removed by preprocessor logic
+      --passthru-unfound-includes
+                            Pass through #includes not found without execution --passthru-undefined-exprs
+                            Undefined macros in expressions cause preprocessor
+                            logic to be passed through instead of executed by treating undefined macros as 0L
+      --version             show program's version number and exit

 Note that so pcpp can stand in for other preprocessor tooling, it ignores any arguments it does not understand and any files it cannot open.
 Pass through mode passes through any #define's and #undef's plus any #if logic where any macro in the expression is unknown.
 In this mode, -U macro means that that macro is to be assumed to be undefined and expanding to `0L` i.e. don't